 Any Specific Physical Requirements for the Job:

-Classified Title: Instructional Therapist Working Title: Teacher Role/Level/Range: ACRP/03/MB Starting Salary Range: $38,920-$53,520 (commensurate with experience)Employee group: Full Time Schedule: 5 days per week/8 hours per dayExempt Status: Exempt Location: 01-NY:New York Department name: 10003516-SOM Neuro Cognitive Neurology Personnel area: School of Medicine
+Classified Title: Instructional Therapist Working Title: Teacher Role/Level/Range: ACRP/03/MB Starting Salary Range: Competitive salary for the NY market and commensurate to experienceEmployee group: Full Time Schedule: 5 days per week/8 hours per dayExempt Status: Exempt Location: 01-NY:New York Department name: 10003516-SOM Neuro Cognitive Neurology Personnel area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.